mthorrell/gbnet/paper/paper.md

 ## Forecasting Example

 `gbnet.models.forecasting.Forecast` is compared to the Meta Prophet algorithm over 500 independent trials as reported in the following table.
 Each trial consists of selecting a dataset uniformly at random, selecting a training cutoff uniformly at random, selecting a test period cutoff uniformly at random, and finally training a model and testing performance.
-The default `gbnet.models.forecasting.Forecast` beat Prophet in 74% of trials and had a higher than 50% win rate on 8 out of 9 datasets when comparing RMSE values.
-In addition, `gbnet.models.forecasting.Forecast`, when it did have the losing RMSE, tended to lose by less in comparison to Prophet.
+The default `gbnet.models.forecasting.Forecast` beats Prophet in 74% of trials and has a higher than 50% win rate on 8 out of 9 datasets when comparing RMSE values.
+In addition, `gbnet.models.forecasting.Forecast`, when it has the losing RMSE, tends to lose by less in comparison to Prophet.

 | Dataset                   | N trials | GBNet win Rate (%) | Avg.
 GBNet Losing RMSE Ratio | Avg.
 Prophet Losing RMSE Ratio |
 |---------------------------|----------|--------------------|------------------------------|--------------------------------|